thehyve/transmart-core/transmart-batch/docs/data_formats/tags.md

 There are two ways to upload tags:

-- As separate tags data type upload (recommended).
+- As separate tags data type upload (recommended)

     * Place tags file into `tags` folder.
     * You must specify tags file inside `tags` folder with `TAGS_FILE` parameter in `tags.params` file.